tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 	* Structural Causal Models
 	* Causal Bayesian Network
 	* Average Causal Effect
-2. Causal Interpretability for Machine Learning -- Problems, Methods and Evaluation (2020)
-	* Statistical (associational) interpretability: Aims to uncover statistical associations by asking questions such as "How would seeing x change my belief in y?"
-	* Causal interventional interpretability: Is designed to answer "What if" questions.
-	* Counterfactual interpretability: Is the highest level of interpretability, which aims to answer "Why" questions.
-	* Causal interpretablity for model-based interpretations: explain the causal effect of a model component on the final decision.
-		- Causal learning and explanation of deep neural networks via autoencoded activations.
-(2018)
-		- Neural network attributions: A causal perspective (2019)
-	* Counterfactual explanation generators: generate counterfactual explanations for alternate situations and scenarios.
-	* Causal interpretability and fairness: explains that interpretable models are often indispensable to guarantee fairness.
-	* Causal interpretability and its role in verifying the causal relationships discovered from data.

-3. Model-based:
+2. Model-based:
 	* Explaining deep learning models using causal inference.
 (2018)
 	* Causal learning and explanation of deep neural networks via autoencoded activations.
 (2018)
 	* Neural network attributions: A causal perspective.
 (2019)
 	* Counterfactuals uncover the modular structure of deep generative models.
 (2018)
-	* Generating counterfactual and contrastive explanations using SHAP (2019)
+	* Generating counterfactual and contrastive explanations using SHAP (2019):
+		- [Paper Link]
+		- generates counterfactual explanations using shapely additive explanations (SHAP).
-4. Example-based:
+3. Example-based:
-	* Interpretable credit application predictions with counterfactual explanations.
+	* Interpretable credit application predictions with counterfactual explanations:
+		- Propose a method to generate counterfactual examples in a high dimensional setting.
+		- For **credit application prediction** via off-the-shelf interchangeable black-box classifiers.
+		- Propose to reweigh the distance between the features of an instance and its corresponding counterfactual with the inverse median absolute deviation

 	* Multimodal explanations by predicting counterfactuality in videos
 	* Generating counterfactual explanations with natural language
 	* Counterfactual explanations without opening the black box: Automated decisions and the GDPR.